olefriis/Eco2-rust/README.md

 No. And if you brick your thermostats while using this tool, tough luck.

 ## Limitations
-Currently only reads from the thermostats.
-I'll add support for writing back to the thermostats at some point.

 PIN codes are not supported.

 In general this project is not aiming at getting full feature parity with the